cyberdepository225/GeoFS-Customizable-Weapons-Addon/README.md

 This repo used to be for many experimental addons, but now it is used for a particular addon that is the main course now.
+This addon lets you select one out of 5 weapons noises.
+You can add more.
+To do that, just paste in the modular section provided and add your own Github link to the mp3 file for the sound.
+Also set the volume(must be 1 or less) and make sure to keep syntax nicely.
+You can change the keybind(standard is I key).
+I made this with extensive ChatGPT help, so if you have any problems with this addon(syntax or trying to add a new file), just go to ChatGPT and ask IT to help you.